In a clothing store, you encounter two distinct kinds of shoppers.

 Personal Factors

 Example: Your choice of social network.
-If you’re a Gen Z or millennial living in the US, you probably don’t care about Facebook.
+If you’re a Gen Z or millennial in the US, you probably don’t care about Facebook.
 But you can’t ignore it either – because your parents are on it.

 To tackle this factor, your brand can do pilot surveys to understand your people better and which of them are likely to buy your product.
-Then you can weaponize this data to improve your goods and services.
+Then, you can weaponize this data to improve your goods and services.

 Psychological Factors